-- Discouragement by the lay community, often includes family, friends, co-workers, and acquaintances who often view keto as a diet fad analogous to the grapefruit diet or any other passing dietary trend.
+- Discouragement by the lay community often includes family, friends, co-workers, and acquaintances who view keto as a diet fad analogous to the grapefruit diet or any other passing dietary trend.

 - Finding appropriate foods when away from home can be difficult especially in the beginning.
 For example, learning to hunt through store shelves for cheese, hard boiled eggs, salami, pork rinds, jerky without sugar, as well as unsweetened nut and seed blends.
-Some restaurants offer lettuce wrapped burgers, buffalo wings, and low carb options, but this too requires adaptation.
+Some restaurants offer lettuce wrapped burgers, chicken wings, and low carb options.
 Other proprietors will tell you frankly that there is sugar in every dish, so these restaurants may not be conducive to staying on plan.

 Future research needed

 - Does this diet really work for the “other” medical conditions listed above?
 If so, what is the effect, the size of the effect, and duration?